ovh/venom/executors/imap/README.md

 - **flag**: add, remove or set the flags of a mail
 - **move**: move a mail from one mailbox to another

-Multiple commands can be stated as once: they will be executed in the order they are presented under the `commands` field.
+Multiple commands can be stated at once: they will be executed in the order they are presented under the `commands` field.

 Each command consists of a `name` field which allows to specify the command to execute.
 Then they are composed of the `search` field and/or the `args` field.